Glostrup Municipality

 The main town and the site of its municipal council is the town of Glostrup, home to three quarters of the population.
 Other towns in the municipality are Hvissinge and Ejby.
 Until 1974 the town of Avedøre also belonged to this municipality.
 Being an exclave, it was merged into the neighbouring Hvidovre Municipality.

 Neighboring municipalities are Rødovre to the east, Herlev and Ballerup to the north, Albertslund to the west, and Brøndby to the south.

 Glostrup was not merged with other municipalities on 1 January 2007, as the result of nationwide Kommunalreformen ("The Municipality Reform" of 2007).

 The church of Glostrup originates from the 12th century.

 Politics

 Municipal council

 Glostrup's municipal council consists of 19 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.

 Sights

-City Hall
+Town Hall

-After a period of administration in a mansion, Glostrup municipality decided to build a new City Hall in 1953.
+After a period of administration in a mansion, Glostrup municipality decided to build a new town hall in 1953.
 After a competition Arne Jacobsen was chosen as architect.
-The new city hall was inaugurated in 1959.
+The new town hall was inaugurated in 1959.

 Economy

 The municipality has twice as many employed within its borders compared with its own workforce, relying on both traditional industry, commerce and public institutions.

 The largest employer in the municipality is Glostrup Hospital with 2,500 employees.
 Vestforbrænding in Ejby is Denmark's largest incineration plant.
 Major companies based in the municipality include Pandora, Kopenhagen Fur.
-International companies, whose Danish subsidiaries are based out of Glostrup, include Grontmij and Motorola's.
+International companies, whose Danish subsidiaries are based out of Glostrup, include Grontmij and Motorola Solutions.